tursics/rock-paper-scissors/README.md

 event name          | description
 --------------------|------------
-vote.open           |Start a new round vote.player         |A player has voted vote.finish         |All player has voted.
-It's time for the results vote.close          |Finish the current round ui.show.menu.main   |Show the main menu ui.show.vote.human  |The local human player should vote
+vote.openGame       |Start a new game vote.player         |A player has voted vote.finish         |All player has voted.
+It's time for the results vote.finish.winner  |All player has voted.
+There are a winner vote.closeGame      |Finish the current game ui.show.menu.main   |Show the main menu ui.show.vote.human  |The local human player should vote